-Name is pronounced “lind-bloom”...Is married.....wife’s name is Aurielle.....the couple has two daughters, Presley and Monroe, and a son named Palmer...Graduated from William Henry Harrison (IN) High School...Attended the University of Tennessee as a freshman before transferring to Purdue University for his sophomore and junior seasons...While playing in Korea, earned his bachelor’s degree in biblical studies from Indiana Wesleyan University.....is currently working on his master of divinity degree from Grace School of Theology...Created the Josh Lindblom Foundation in 2012 to promote awareness and raise funds for families and children in need...Over the last four years has funded mission trips to Amman, Jordan through Riley Hospital for Children (IN)..open heart surgeries are performed during these trips on Syrian refugee children by Dr. Mark Turrentine, the same surgeon who performed open heart surgeries on Lindblom’s youngest child, Monroe, in 2016 and 2018...Enjoys reading and spending time with his family.
+Name is pronounced “LIND-bloom”...He and his wife, Aurielle, have four children, daughters Presley and Monroe, and sons Palmer and Murphy...Graduated from William Henry Harrison (IN) High School...Attended the University of Tennessee before transferring to Purdue University for his sophomore and junior seasons...While playing in Korea, earned his bachelor’s degree in biblical studies from Indiana Wesleyan University...this past December earned his master of biblical studies degree from Grace School of Theology...Created the Josh Lindblom Foundation in 2012 to promote awareness and raise funds for families and children in need...Over the last five years has funded mission trips to Amman, Jordan through Riley Hospital for Children (IN)...open heart surgeries are performed during these trips on Syrian refugee children by Dr. Mark Turrentine, the same surgeon who performed open heart surgeries on Lindblom’s youngest child, Monroe, in 2016 and 2018...Enjoys reading and spending time with his family.

 Went 2-4 with a 5.16 ERA in 12 games (10 starts) during his first season with Milwaukee...Produced 52 strikeouts in 45.1 innings...Held opponents to a .244 batting average...The team went 5-5 in his starts...Made his first seven appearances of the season as a starter, going 1-3 with a 6.46 ERA (30.2ip, 22er)...Made a pair of scoreless relief appearances (2ip) before returning to the rotation for his last three outings.....went 1-1 with a 2.84 ERA over his last 3 starts (12.2ip, 4er)...Recorded a career-high eight strikeouts in consecutive starts on 8/11 vs. Minnesota (4ip) and 8/16 at Chicago-NL (5ip)...Earned the Brewers Good Guy Award as voted on by members of the Milwaukee Chapter of the BBWAA.